GethosTheWalrus/langgraph-temporal-workflow/README.md

 This repository demonstrates how to set up a distributed LangGraph ReAct agent utilizing Redis for conversational memory management and Temporal for durable execution of agentic workflows.

+Read more about how this code works and how to adapt it to your usecase on my website [here](https://miketoscano.com/blog/?post=langchain-temporal-workflow-processor)

 ## Demos

 ### Interactive Agentic Chatbot Workflow